Gaokao: Before the examination

 In the winter of the year before the examination year, students are required to register for the examination.
-The registration is usually completed on the official website of the provincal academy of educational recruitment and examination, and examinees are required to fill out an online form, which includes name, gender, date of birth, identification number, address, domicile, political status, school, phone number, and other informations about the examination and admission.
+The registration is usually completed on the official website of the provincial academy of educational recruitment and examination, and examinees are required to fill out an online form, which includes name, gender, date of birth, identification number, address, domicile, political status, school, phone number, and other information about the examination and admission.
 The form requires students to choose elective-mandatory subjects they elected.
-Three subjects are universally mandatory: Chinese, Mathematics, and a foreign language — usually English, but this may be substituted by Russian, Japanese, German, French or Spanish, less than 1% students substitute by other languages.
-The other six standard subjects are three natural-science subjects - physics, chemistry, biology, and three liberal-art subjects - history, geography, and political science; applicants can elect 3 subjects to take tests from them.
-Six subjects students take test in Gaokao consist of three universally mandatory subjects and three elective-mandatory subjects which was chosen by applicants.
+Three subjects are universally mandatory: Chinese, Mathematics, and a foreign language — almost always English.
+Students may choose Russian, Japanese, German, French or Spanish but less than 1% choose a language other than English.
+The other six standard subjects are three natural-science subjects — physics, chemistry, biology, and three liberal arts subjects — history, geography, and political science; applicants can elect 3 subjects to take tests from them.

 However, there are general requirements examinees have to comply with: